openalea/openalea.rtfd.io/doc/development/guidelines.md

 cd my_pkg
 mamba install --only-deps -c openalea3 -c conda-forge openalea.my_pkg pip install -e .[options]
+# [options] is optional, and allows to install additional dependencies
+# defined in the [project.optional-dependencies] section of your
+# pyproject.toml file (usually "dev", or "doc", ...)

 # (optionaly) for maintainer that need clean isolated env, or to start development (i.e. before first build)
 # (see conda section below on how to write environment.yml file)